-Upon completing one academic year (i.e., two full semesters) at Weatherhead, international students on an F-1 visa are legally allowed to seek full- or part-time internship opportunities as part of their Curricular Practical Training (CPT).
-A prospective employer is only required to provide an offer letter to the student specifying the detailed terms of employment.
+Upon completing two full semesters at Weatherhead, international students on an F-1 visa are legally allowed to seek full- or part-time internship opportunities as part of their Curricular Practical Training (CPT).
+The employer is only required to provide an offer letter to the student specifying the detailed terms of employment.
 It is the student's responsibility to have the CPT authorized by the university, a process that typically takes five business days.

 Opportunities After Graduation

-Upon graduation, international students are legally permitted to pursue up to 12 months of full-time employment in their field of education as part of their Optional Practical Training (OPT).
-Students typically contact U.S. Citizenship and Immigration Services (USCIS) to apply for their Employment Authorization Document (EAD) during the semester before graduation or shortly thereafter.
+Upon graduation, international students are legally permitted to pursue up to 12 months of full-time employment in their field of study as part of their Optional Practical Training (OPT).
+Students in STEM-related programs are eligible for up to 36 months of full-time employment as part of the 24-month STEM OPT extension.
+Students apply for their Employment Authorization Document (EAD) through U.S. Citizenship and Immigration Services (USCIS) during the semester before graduation.

 For more information, contact Courtney Giesey at email@example.com or at 216.368.6713.